 This is a pro bono opportunity to expand your portfolio and elevate visibility for the work of the Fulbright Association.
 The winner will receive special recognition on our channels and in conference materials as the logo creator and a free conference registration.
 If unable to attend the conference, the winner will receive a $200 gift card.
 For full submission guidelines, please visit this page. (note: Google Sign-in Required)

 Frequently Asked Questions

 A: Please submit your proposal through the online submission page by clicking here.
 Please do not e-mail or mail us your submission.
 Only proposals submitted through the online submission form will be considered.
 If you experience any technical difficulties, please contact us at email@example.com.

 Q: I am not a Fulbrighter.
 May I still submit a proposal?

 A: Yes, however, all presenters must join the Fulbright Association as a member.
-If you are not a Fulbright grantee, you may join the Fulbright Association as a Friend of Fulbright.
+If you are not a Fulbright grantee, you may join the Fulbright Association as a Friend of Fulbright by clicking here.

 Q: I haven’t decided on a title yet.
 Can I change it later?

 A: Yes.
-While we require a “working title” for all submissions, if your proposal is accepted, you may change the title at a later date by a given deadline.
+While we require a “working title” for all submissions, if your proposal is accepted, you may change the title later by a given deadline.

 Q: I don’t have any co-presenters.
 Can I submit a proposal for a themed session?